whisthq/whist/main-webserver/analytics/profiler/README.md

 Results and more detail can be found [here.](https://docs.google.com/spreadsheets/d/1ykcQvhhCdNhCl0IvZ7LQGtpNFIPMi8BS1Lls3xmZrtk/edit?usp=sharing).

-To do this yourself, on a multi-core laptop run the following:
+To do this yourself, on a multi-core laptop run each of the following on a unique terminal.

 ```
+docker run -p 6379:6379 --name redis redis
 celery --app tasks worker --pool prefork --concurrency NUM_WORKERS
 python profiler.py
 ```